kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

     }

 I like this more.
 While, on it’s own, tz isn’t that much more descriptive than s, within the entire method, it’s more clear the name references an individual time zone than s does.

+--- (maybe applies to past few sections -- shape, and the one before that on sentences/phrases “hr_manager” vs. “should_send_email”) --

+When we edit names, it’s important to not look at names in isolation.
+That habit can drive naming decisions that don’t actually benefit the overall readability or scannability of the surrounding code.

+Instead, look at the larger context that these names live in.
+Find out what’s making a section of code difficult to understand and solve that specific problem.
+When editing prose, we read whole sentences and paragraphs to get a sense of readability and style.
+It’s the same in code-writing.